I was a raving fan of Infusionsoft for about 4 years…

 I’m going to seem like I am blowing things out of proportion when I say this but this was one of my main reasons for wanting to leave Infusionsoft!
 Back when I was with Infusionsoft, if you wanted to sell a product with their built-in shopping cart, you had an order form that looked like this on mobile devices…

 What you can see represents about 65% of the width of the order form.
 Customers need to scroll across and down to complete it.
 Here is what the order form ended up looking like when we built it direct through our website and integrated with ActiveCampaign…

 The question of which is better is not even close!
-Our checkout was built right into our site, matches the rest of the design and responds perfectly to all mobile devices.
+Our checkout was built right into our site, matched the rest of the design, and responds perfectly to all mobile devices.

-It is possible to get a developer to custom code the Infusionsoft order form to add responsiveness but why should you pay a few hundred dollars for something that should be a standard feature?
+It was possible to get a developer to custom code the Infusionsoft order form to add responsiveness but why should you pay a few hundred dollars for something that should be a standard feature?

 Going to a web developer today and saying you want a mobile responsive website is like going to buy a car and telling the salesman you want a car with wheels.

 Mobile responsiveness has been around for years now and there shouldn’t be any application that isn’t responsive anymore.
 Especially an app you have to pay $70 to $400 per month for!

 This got me thinking…

 Why haven’t they updated their order forms?
-There is only one answer that makes any sense because otherwise it would have been done ages ago…
+There is only one logical answer that makes any sense because otherwise it would have been done ages ago…

 If I were to promote an app that couldn’t provide mobile responsive designs it would contradict everything else we say to our clients about responsiveness.
 This was the problem that began our search for a new autoresponder.

 There is a very widely used Infusionsoft addon that provides a number of different functions.
 Through the process of setting up a campaign for a client, I found a problem.